offen/deployment/README.md

 This repository keeps the configuration we use for deploying our very own instance of Offen at `offen.offen.dev` using Docker and docker-compose, running on a bare `CX11` instance at Hetzner.
 You can use it as a template for a similar setup.

+## Key features

+- The setup is able to acquire and renew its own SSL certificate using LetsEncrypt.
+Secure transmission of data comes without costs or additional effort.
+- Data is persisted in a local SQLite database which performs well, is easy to backup and incurs no additional infrastructure costs.
+- The Docker volume containing the database file is automatically backed up to a S3 compatible storage each day.
+Old backups are pruned automatically.
+- Running off the `offen/offen` image we publish on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.

 ## Quickstart

 Clone the repository: